 Aegean Airlines will put you on the next flight to Larnaca, and you’ll arrive at your destination 6 hours later than originally scheduled.
 If Athens was your final destination, you would have been entitled to receive a fixed amount of compensation.

 However, in this case, you missed your connecting flight, therefore, you are entitled to receive a higher compensation.
 Please note that depending on the total distance between destinations your compensation varies.

-When you miss your flight but you aren’t entitled to compensation
+When you miss your flight but aren’t entitled to compensation

 In this case, you can still get a refund for the taxes you’ve paid.

 If you miss your flight the airline doesn’t have to pay any passenger-bound taxes to the airport.
 But you’ve already paid these taxes, which comprise around the 25% of your ticket cost.
 Most passengers don’t know that they can ask the airline for a tax refund (in most cases).

-Do you ever read the Terms & Condition when booking a ticket?
+Do you ever read the Terms & Conditions when booking a ticket?
 I don’t think so.
 It’s good to have a look and know your rights so when you miss a flight or it was delayed you know what you are entitled to.

 If you have missed a flight lately find out if you are entitled to a compensation.